glasklart/hd/README.md

 Rename Icon Request
 ---------------------------------------------------------------------

-If the icon has already been created, but the spelling has changed, enter an issue title with both names such as:
+If the icon has already been created, but information about it has changed (potentially causing it not be themeing properly), enter an issue title just as you would when creating an icon request:

-    "Runkeeper Free" renamed to "Runkeeper"
+    Runkeeper

-You will need to provide any information that has changed from the current icon as it is in Glasklart such as the `Bundle ID` or `PNG Icon Name` (see "New Icon Request" below).
+You will need to provide basic icon information such as the `Bundle ID`, `iTunes ID` and `PNG Icon Name` (see "New Icon Request" below).

 ### Example ###